The-Bioinformatics-Group/skeletonema_sex_project/transcriptome/README.md

 The result of this analysis is saved at:
 /nobackup/data5/skeletonema_sex_project/test/assembly-test/large-assemblies+eval/merged-assembly_3inone/cd-hit-est/4/transrate/3merged_settings4/search-uniquetranscripts_2015_12_08/RSEM-eval-results
 The file, badcontigs_searchunique.score.isoforms.results, holds the score and stats of all contigs.
 From this file, all contigs with a positive "contig impact score" was extracted and merged with the file containing the "good contigs" from the transrate filtering step.
+Positive scoring contigs: 13360
 The final results of this is the file:
 skeletonema-marinoi_transcriptome_unannotated.fasta
+Contigs: 39660